bradyt/dart-server/README.md

-Note that user code that wants to run Dart scripts can use the `dart-executable-path` function to locate the `dart` executable itself in the SDK's `bin/` directory.
+Note that user code that wants to run Dart scripts can use the `dart-server-executable-path` function to locate the `dart` executable itself in the SDK's `bin/` directory.

 ## Dart Analyzer